 Wind farm technology has come a long way since 1987, when the nation’s first wind farm – Salmon Beach Wind Farm (not far from Esperance) was built.
 Back then there was only six wind turbines in operation, with blades measuring 8m and the hub heights sitting a mere 22m off the ground.

 Fast forward to today and a new wind farm near Eneabba, which is set for completion in 2020*, will house 51 turbines measuring 84m above the ground with 66m long blades.

 WA currently has more than 8 wind farms in operation.
 With wind being the cheapest source of large-scale renewable energy, we’re evolving the grid to safely and reliably deliver this carbon-free energy to local communities.

 Our engineers have designed new electricity substations, poles and wires to connect hundreds of megawatts of new renewable energy from wind farms across WA’s south-west corner.

-By designing and constructing two new terminals, modifying two existing terminals, and building a new 10 kilometre transmission line, we can connect WA’s largest wind farm to our electricity network.
+By designing and constructing two new terminals, modifying two existing terminals, and building a new 10 kilometre transmission line, we connected WA’s largest wind farm to our electricity network.
 To demonstrate the magnitude of design and construction works required for this project, here are the numbers:

 - Western Power crew and Contractor personnel = 100